Laryngectomy: rehabilitation and surgical voice restoration (Advanced Level)

 - Understand methods to modify tonicity including the use of chemical neurectomy using Botox.

-The course will run from Monday, 5 to Friday 9 March 2018.
-All days will begin at 9am and finish at 5pm (apart from the last day of the course).
+The course will run remotely in two parts with live online sessions from Wednesday, 12 to Friday, 14 May 2021 and resuming on Thursday, 20 to Friday, 21 May 2021.
+All days will begin at 9am and finish at 5pm with regular breaks scheduled.
 Please see the Schedule for full details of content and timings.

 Who should attend?